fahimtq1/iac_basics/orchestration_terraform/README.md

 2. `terraform plan`- checks the syntax of the files in log outputs
 3. `terraform apply`- runs the file and spins up on instance on AWS
 4. `terraform destroy`- destroys the instance that has been created with the file

+#### EC2 instance in VPC

+The file `main.tf` will be edited to perform orchestration of an entire worklow: VPC, Gateway, Route Table, Subnets and EC2 instance.
+It is important to be careful of the order of the resource blocks:

+1. Create the VPC
+2. Create the subnets within the VPC
+3. Create an internet gateway within the VPC
+4. Create a route table, that is connected to the internet gateway, within the VPC
+5. Attach the public subnet to the route table
+6. Create the instance